 When you list all of the elements of a dataset from least to greatest the outliers will fall at the two extremes.
 A truncated mean is calculated by taking the mean of the dataset after removing the extreme readings from the two ends.
 Typically, an even number of readings is removed from each end to prevent skewing the mean toward the high or low end.
 Truncating the mean removes the effects of outliers from this version of the mean.

 Again, let’s look at our fictional Sprocket Shop.
 If we truncate the dataset by removing the top and bottom salaries we can get a new truncated mean salary of $34,375.
 We can see that this is quite a bit lower than the standard mean at $45,000.
 Where only one person makes as much money as the mean, half of the employees make at least the standard mean and half make less than the truncated mean.
-Truncated means are good way to help remove some of the bias of outliers in a dataset when you want to calculate a mean value.
+Truncated means are a good way to help remove some of the bias of outliers in a dataset when you want to calculate a mean value.

-Which Average Should You Use
+Which Data Averaging Type Should You Use?

-Depending on what you are doing, the appropriate measure of average will change.
-When averaging data from one of our sensors, MaxBotix Inc., typically recommends a median or mode based average as one bad reading can affect the mean drastically.
+Depending on what you are doing, the appropriate measure of data averaging will change.
+When averaging data from one of our sensors, MaxBotix Inc typically recommends a median or mode based average as one bad reading can affect the mean drastically.
 If you aren’t working with a sensor, are you worried about what an even distribution would look like?
 Then use the mean.
 Are you wanting to avoid high and low outliers but still get a good idea of the what the middle data points are doing?
 Use the median.
 Are you wanting to know the most popular value?
 Use the mode.

-There are other types of averages that are not discussed in this article.
+There are other types of data averaging that are not discussed in this article.
 Finding the right average for your application does take consideration of your needs, as well as how each average is calculated and exactly what each tells you.
 If you have questions about data averaging, please contact us.
 We will be happy to advise you on whether you need to be averaging data and/or how to go about it.